ryanlevee/django-vue-sql/README.md

-# Django-based "Play2Learn" Website with SQL
+# Django and Vue-based "Play2Learn" Website with SQL

 This is a website that: